cruzerngz/remote_file_service/report/main.typ

     )
 ) <experiment_desc_table>

+The reliability rates simulated follow the lower range of network reliability: "one nine" ($90%$) to "six nines" ($99.9999%$).
+The control experiment will be run with a reliability of $100%$, but shown with a reliability of "ten nines" ($99.99999999%$) for comparison.

+For experiment results with no detected failures, the measured failure rate will be substituted as "six nines", or $-6$ in the `log_*_rate` axes.

 == Results
 In the control experiment, all protocols perform as expected.
 There are occasional errors in `RequestAckProto` and `HandshakeProto`, which can be attributed to the high rate of repetition when administering method calls.
 The baseline failure rate of each protocol are below $0.01%$.
 `HandshakeProto` has a worst-case log-mean failure rate of $10^"-4.5" = 0.003%$.